poanchen/poanchen.github.io/_posts/2016-10-29-is-it-possible-to-host-two-website-with-different-domain-on-one-server.md

 </pre>
 The file that you should be modifying is this file, /etc/apache2/sites-enabled/000-default.conf.
 This is the default config file for apache.
 The above code is basically telling apache that when a client request a webpage for www.example.com and the port was 80 or HTTP.
 Then, please go to the root directory, which is /var/www/example.com to find the webpage.
 Also, make sure to log the access activities to the file namely /var/www/example.com/log/access.log in the server, if there are any errors, then log them into this, /var/www/example.com/log/error.log.

-## Apache config file for example.net
+## Apache config file for example.net &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/10/29/is-it-possible-to-host-two-website-with-different-domain-on-one-server/www-example-net.conf" target="_blank">source code</a>

 <pre>
   <code class="apache">